isaacbatst/isaacbatst/README.md

-Full Stack Developer and Web Development Specialist at @betrybe.
+Web Development Specialist at @betrybe and Full Stack Developer

 Developing since 2014, working with it since 2019.